pygame-community/pygame-ce/docs/reST/ref/surface.rst

       | :sg:`get_abs_parent() -> Surface`

       Returns the parent Surface of a subsurface.
-If this is not a subsurface then this Surface will be returned.
+If this is not a subsurface then this surface will be returned.

       .. ## Surface.get_abs_parent ##